rzwwd/commodetto/commodetto/docs/Commodetto.md

 [NFNT](http://mirror.informatimago.com/next/developer.apple.com/documentation/mac/Text/Text-250.html#MARKER-9-414) is the bitmap font format used in the original Macintosh computer (note: NFNT is a small update to the original FONT resource).
 NFNT fonts are 1-bit glyphs with compact metrics tables, making them easy to fit into the most constrained of devices.
 An NFNT may be as small as 3 KB.
 The design of many NFNT fonts is beautiful, with carefully hand-tuned pixels.

 To use NFNT in Commodetto the NFNT resource must be extracted to a file.
-Several tools to do this extraction including [rezycle](https://itunes.apple.com/us/app/rezycle/id485082834?mt=12), which is available in the Mac App Store.
+Several tools do this extraction including [rezycle](https://itunes.apple.com/us/app/rezycle/id485082834?mt=12), which is available in the Mac App Store.

 The `parseNFNT` function prepares an NFNT resource for measuring and drawing text with a `Render` object.